camillasarra/MaxEntropy_GeneExpression/README.md

 pip install -r requirements.txt
 ```

+Note: this code has been tested on python 3.8.18.

 Please take a look at the `tutorial.ipynb` notebook for an example of how to find the Ising model parameters given the experimental averages.